sfiligoi/tutorial-k8s-sdsc2022/hands-on/6a_Network_hands_on.md

 These days everything seems to be Web-first.
 Can we support this in kubernetes?

-Let's that Jupyter notebooks.
+Let's start with Jupyter notebooks.
 They are very convenient for interactive analyses, but they are driven through a Web browser.

 You can copy-and-paste the lines below to create a deplyment, but please do replace “username” with your own id.